templar-ajay/templar-command0/README.md

 - 👯 I’m looking to collaborate on **Face Recognition using MediaPipe - Machine Learning Library**

-- 💬 Ask me about **React, Javascript, Nodejs , deployment on AWS and Google Cloud**
+- 💬 Ask me about **React, Javascript, Nodejs ,MongoDB deployment on AWS and Google Cloud**

 - 📫 How to reach me **templar.command0@gmail.com**